 At first I was trying to be good and only have one bite.
 But I must have blacked out because all of a sudden my entire piece disappeared.

-Sour cream and chocolate makes this Sour Cream Chocolate Chip Coffee Cake taste amazing.
+Sour cream and chocolate makes this glazed coffee cake taste amazing.

-Three layers of cinnamon sugar add pockets of goodness to every bite of this sour cream chocolate chip coffee cake.
+Another reason this cake is the best is the three layers of cinnamon sugar that adds pockets of goodness to every bite of this Sour Cream Coffee Cake.

-You could stir the chocolate chips into this mixture if you wanted too, but I added them to the cake batter instead.
+Chocolate also makes anything better.
+You could stir the chocolate chips into the crumble mixture if you want too, but I added them to the cake batter instead.
 Either way works and will taste delicious with your morning cup of coffee.

 If a little bit does stick, just use a knife to loosen it and press it back into the cake.
-The glaze on top will hide on mishaps.
+The glaze on top will hide any mishaps.

 (original photos from November 2012)

 - Chocolate Nutella Banana Muffins